usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### I am looking at an Opportunity record.
 The record does not have a 'Share' button.
 Why?
-If you are not able to see a "Share" button at an opportunity record, that means that the sharing model of that record is neither Public Read Only nor Private.
-The only people who can see a share button on the record are:
+If you dont' seesee the "Share" button on an opportunity record that means that the sharing settings on Opportunity Object are Public Read/Write.
+If that is the case yet you still don't see the Share button then you must be one of the following:

 1) Record Owner
 2) Any user with higher hierarchy role than the record owner